rdp/open-source-how-to-popularize-your-project/README.md

 If you do pay/charge for it think of how much cooler it may become, even excuse to provide real support [!] etc.

     I may have been wrong about preferring open source/free [?]
+    You can have a dual:  it's free with "an enterprise tier" or what not--it seems that if you reeeally want your open source project to be well polished, you've just gotta add some kind of income facet to it...

 It's a question of what/how good you want the end product to be.

     If you don't get remuneration (you don't have to always "charge" per se),